Canada ski holidays

 Iglu Ski offer a large variety of accommodation across ski resorts in Canada.
 Ranging from luxury and affordable B&B hotels to self-catering apartments to room only hotels/apartments.
 Accommodation will differ from resort to resort so it’s best to speak to one of our ski sales experts so we can’t find you the ideal place to stay and tailor make you a holiday package.

 Transfer times to ski resorts in Canada

 Transfer times vary depending on the airport and resort.
-Take a look at the approximate transfer times to the resorts accessible from Calgary, Edmonton, Montreal and Vancouver in the transfer time section on the property pages.
+Take a look at the approximate transfer times to the resorts accessible from Calgary, Montreal and Vancouver in the transfer time section on the property pages.